chuckstack/chuckstack.github.io/src-ls/getting-started.md

 Examples to come soon...
 [Join the stack-academy](./stack-academy.md) for quicker options to get started.

+## Best Practices

+Now that you are proficient with AIChat, lets start incorporating [best practices](./best-practices.md) into your use of AIChat.

+You need to practice your best practices in [Obsidian](./tool-obsidian.md).
+Get comfortable with markdown, the listed Obsidian plugins, and how to document your work instructions.

 ## PostgreSQL

 [PostgreSQL](./tool-postgresql.md) also plays a big role in the chuck-stack.
 You want to be able to be able to use psql (PostgreSQL's command line tool - CLI) to connect to a local database and issue a few commands.